ethereum/execution-apis/src/engine/specification.md

 #### Specification

-1. Client software **MUST** respond with configurable setting values that are set according to the Client software configuration section of [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#client-software-configuration).
+1. Execution Layer client software **MUST** respond with configurable setting values that are set according to the Client software configuration section of [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#client-software-configuration).

+1. Execution Layer client software **SHOULD** surface an error to the user if local configuration settings mismatch corresponding values received in the call of this method, with exception for `terminalBlockNumber` value.

+1. Consensus Layer client software **SHOULD** surface an error to the user if local configuration settings mismatch corresponding values obtained from the response to the call of this method.